 Thank you for sharing your expertise with the architecture profession of Ontario.
-Once again, if you have any questions at all about any of these processes, please do not hesitate to contact Felix Woehler, OAA Webinar Coordinator, at felix@oaa.on.ca or the OAA Continuing Education team at OAAContinuingEducation@oaa.on.ca.
+Once again, if you have any questions at all about any of these processes, please do not hesitate to contact the OAA Continuing Education team at OAAContinuingEducation@oaa.on.ca.